Chicago Center for Urban Life and Culture COVID-19 Plan - Fall 2022

-In consideration of the Chicago Center for Urban Life and Culture’s commitment to maintaining healthy and safe living and learning environments during the COVID-19 pandemic, the following expectations are in place for all students through the duration of the spring 2022 term.
+In consideration of the Chicago Center for Urban Life and Culture’s commitment to maintaining healthy and safe living and learning environments during the COVID-19 pandemic, the following expectations are in place for all students through the duration of the fall 2022 term.
 We prioritize the health and safety of our students, instructors, staff, and community partners and will update these expectations as needed.

 We’re in this together and it is our responsibility, together, to uphold community standards for ourselves and in our community.